 Residents at Gilmour Court created memory books, candle holders, paintings and jewellery, which culminated in an exhibition.

-An old room was turned into an arts and craft space where residents at Frank Jack Court could come together and learn new skills.
-Since then the group have used their skills to support local organisations.
+An old room was converted into a crafting space where Frank Jack Court Residents come together and learn new skills.
+The group knits items to support local organisations.

 Our annual family fun day held at the Aquadome in Inverness continued to be a success in 2018 with dozens of children and family enjoying themselves.